 Appeals Administrator: Selected by the CSAO or designee to oversee the Appeals Process.
-The person in this role will be a different person from the Outcomes
+The person in this role will be a different person from the Outcomes Administrator.

-Administrator.
 The Appeals Administrator will review all appeals relative to the grounds necessary for an appeal.
 If the Appeals Administrator deems that there are grounds for consideration of an appeal, they will engage the University Appeals Board (UAB).
 The Appeals Administrator will receive the UAB's written report and will retain the discretion to amend, uphold, or reverse the original final decision.
-The complainant and the respondent will receive written notification of the appeals outcome.
+The reporting party and the responding party will receive written notification of the appeals outcome.